Anarain248/ptongo/README.md

 ## Features

   - ### User Experience
-      Any user will be able to start learning more about exercises and foods.
-User will be able to add them and delete them by their choice if they want to learn more or are no longer wanting to learn about the exercise or food.
+      Any user will have access to the 10 levels and start the workouts along with having access to the food lists.

+      - ### Select Levels
+          A user will be able to select levels of their choice and there will be a different workout for each level.

-      - ### Add Exercises
+      - ### Complete Exercise
-          A user will be able to add exercises on the home page based on the exercise, exercise type, muscle group, and reps.
+           A user will be able to delete exercises as they complete them to track the progress of their workout with a complete exercise button.

-      - ### Add Foods
+      - ### Start Timer
-           A user will be able to add foods on the home page based on the food, macro type, total macros, and total calories.
+          A user will be able to start the timer in a workout by clicking the start button.

-      - ### Learn about Exercises
+       - ### Pause Timer
-          A user will be able to learn more details about each Exercise on the home page.
+          A user will be able to pause the timer in a workout by clicking the pause button.

-       - ### Learn about Foods
+       - ### Reset Timer
-          A user will be able to learn more details about each Food on the home page.
+          A user will be able to rest the timer in a workout by clicking the reset button.

       - #### View
-          User will be able to view all exercises and foods along with the recommendations on the home page.
+          User will be able to view all exercises and foods on the workout levels and food lists.

             - View Exercises
-                User will be able to view exercises on the home page.
+                User will be able to view exercises on each level.

              - View Foods
-                User will be able to view foods on the home page.
+                User will be able to view foods on the each food list.

        - #### Search

-        -Search Exercises
+        -  Search Exercises
             User will be able to search for different exercises from the search bar above the exercises.
         -  Search Foods
             User will be able to search for different foods from the search bar above the foods.